-When the Nobel Peace Prize winner Wangari Maathai received an offer from a US company to plant 1 million trees, Wangari’s answer was unequivocal: “What we need is a billion trees”.
-With these words, the United Nations Environment Programme launched the campaign “Plant for the Planet”.
-Four years later, the result was staggering: 12 billion trees planted.
+Our choice for large-scale restaurations became obvious when Wangari Maathai, an African woman, Nobel Peace Prize winner, received an offer from a company to plant 1 million trees.
+His answer was straightforward: “We need a billion trees.”
+With these words the United Nations Environment Program launched, in 2008, the billion tree campaign “Plant for the Planet”.
+Four years later, the result exceeded expectations: 12 billion trees planted.